shinyay/getting-started-with-multi-agent-java-app/README-Microsoft-Tools-Products.md

 ## Frontend Tooling

-### Vite
-Vite is a modern frontend build tool that provides a faster and leaner development experience.
-In this project, it:
-- Serves as the build system for the React application
-- Provides hot module replacement for rapid development
-- Optimizes assets for production
-- Manages TypeScript compilation
-- Handles environment variables and configuration

 ### Fluent UI
 Fluent UI is Microsoft's design system for creating modern, intuitive user interfaces.
 In this project, it provides:
 - Consistent design language across the application